 where $\bar{g}_{\mu\nu}$ is still of Einstein type since the proof that selects~\eqref{compat-backgr-g-varphi} as the only compatible backgrounds still holds by evaluating $\Psi$ at its vacuum value that minimizes the potential.

-Since $1/\sqrt{\Lambda\beta}\rightarrow 0$ in the limit of interest, the interactions between matter and spin-$2$ gravitational sector vanish.
+Since in the limit $\beta\rightarrow \infty$ we have $1/\tilde{M}_{\rm p}\rightarrow 0$, the interactions between matter and spin-$2$ gravitational sector also vanish.
 Whereas, the interactions between matter and spin-$0$ sector are governed by the coupling $1/\bar{M}_{\rm p}$ which remains finite.
-Therefore, the total gravity-matter action reduces to
+Therefore, the resulting gravity-matter action reads

 In the case of a matter action that is invariant under local Weyl transformation the interactions between $(\phi,\chi)$ and $\Psi$ would disappear.
 In such a scenario gravitational and matter degrees of freedom would be completely decoupled in the limit $\beta\rightarrow \infty$ with $\Lambda >0,$ and the only way in which gravity would be felt by the matter fields is through the presence of a fixed curved metric background $\bar{g}_{\mu\nu}$.
-A more detailed analysis of the matter interaction in Quadratic Gravity, and especially in the limit $\beta\rightarrow \infty,$ will be part of a future work.
+A more detailed analysis of the matter interaction in Quadratic Gravity in the limit $\beta\rightarrow \infty$ will be part of a future work.

 Finally, note that when $\Lambda=0$ the interaction couplings are proportional to powers of $1/M_{\rm p}$ as shown in sec.~\ref{sec:beta-inf-lambda=0}.
 Therefore, in that case the interactions between the two massless gravitons and the matter fields do not vanish.
-Moreover, a constraint analogue to~\eqref{trace->0-matter} can still be derived in the massless limit.